Combatd/On_Premises_Private_Cloud_Automation/calmAutomation3TierApp.md

 * Credential: superuser
 * Script: In the upper right corner of the Script box, hover your mouse over the icons and click Upload script.
 Navigate to C:\Scripts.
 Select the MySQL_Uninstall.txt file and click Open.
 This will upload the script to the Script box.

-33. On the blueprint canvas, click the WebServerAHV service, find the 2Tier_Webapp task, update the task to reflect the new name and upload the new WebServer_3Tier_Webapp.txt script.
+33. On the blueprint canvas, click the WebServerAHV service, find the 2Tier_Webapp task (Packages on Left Pane), update the task to reflect the new name and upload the new WebServer_3Tier_Webapp.txt script.

 * Task Name: 3Tier_Webapp
 * Type: Execute